Office of the Assistant Secretary for Housing—Federal Housing Commissioner, Department of Housing and Urban Development (HUD).

-After all nominations, have been reviewed, HUD will publish a notice in the Federal Register announcing the appointment of the HCFAC member.
-Member selection will be made by the Secretary and will be based on the candidate's qualifications to contribute to the accomplishment of the HCFAC's objectives.
+After all nominations have been reviewed, HUD will publish a notice in the Federal Register announcing the appointment of the HCFAC members.
+Member selections will be made by the Secretary and will be based on the candidates' qualifications to contribute to the accomplishment of the HCFAC's objectives.
 HCFAC selection will be made based on factors such as expertise and diversity of viewpoints that are necessary to effectively address the matters before the HCFAC.
 Membership on the HCFAC is personal to the appointee and HCFAC members serve at the discretion of the Secretary.

 End Supplemental Information

 Dated: March 30, 2018.

 General Deputy Assistant, Secretary for Housing.

 BILLING CODE 4210-67-P